Ernesto-Mboene/Ernesto-Mboene/README.md

 - 👋 Hi, I’m Ernesto de Almeira Tavares Mboene.
 - 💻 I am a student, currently attending the degree course in computer engineering with a specialty in Cyber Security.
 - 👀 I’m interested in programing.
-- 🌱 I’m currently learning javafx, JavaScript.
+- 🌱 I’m currently learning php, JavaScript.
 - 💞️ I can code in these languages: Python & java ...
 - ⚡ Fun fact: I'm still learning.
 - 👨🏽‍💻 I'm a cybersecurity enthusiast.